Skip to main content

 – Up the Creek Campground: 435-260-1888, http://www.moabupthecreek.com/.
 Beautiful, quiet & shaded walk-in campground near downtown Moab.

-In June, the weather in southern Utah tends to be warm to hot, however, this ride takes place at elevation (6,000 and 8,000 ft) which means that temperatures can be from the 70s to high 80s during the day, and into the 40s at night.
-By June, the snows have usually just melted, and the days are typically sunny and clear with cooler evenings.
+In June, the weather in the lower elevations of southern Utah tends to be warm to hot, however, this ride takes place at elevation (between 6,000 and 8,000 ft) which means that temperatures can be from the 70s to high 80s during the day, and into the 40s at night.
+By June, the higher elevation snow has usually just melted, and the days are typically sunny and clear with cooler evenings.
 Many think it’s the best time of year to visit this National Monument!
-However, the weather in the desert can be very temperamental and hard to predict, so packing layers is a good idea (including jackets and fleeces), and we recommend following the packing list provided in your Ride Guide.
-As you might be spending some time at lower elevations (like Moab) before or after the trip, remember to also bring shorts and light t-shirts or tops as the weather at lower elevations can be in the high 80s to 90s.
+The weather in the desert can be very temperamental and hard to predict, so packing layers is a good idea (including jackets and fleeces), and we recommend following the packing list provided in your Ride Guide.

 Read our packing list in the Ride Guide and you will be well-prepared.